Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - MJ12 Commando machine guns now do 12 damage base instead of 15 (before randomization).
 - Trash bags will no longer break when stepped on if Other Balance Changes are enabled (Such as in Zero Rando).
 - "Late Start" crates (Such as when starting the game later than Mission 1, or when starting a new loop in WaltonWare) will now be placed in your hands if it for some reason fails to spawn in front of the player.
+- Gunther now becomes hostile to the NSF as soon as you give him a weapon when rescued in Mission 1, instead of only when the player walks through a trigger near the jail cell door.
 - "Fixes" related to the "Glitches for Speedruns" option
   - Map Exits can be triggered by things other than players when the "Fix Glitches" option is disabled (which allows you to shoot the Map Exit in Vandenberg again).
   - Item duping is possible again when "Glitches for Speedruns" are set to "Not Fixed".